Experienced Bridgeport Hospital Malpractice Lawyers Serving All of Connecticut

 Contact a Bridgeport Hospital Malpractice Attorney

 To speak with a Bridgeport hospital malpractice lawyer about a possible case of hospital negligence, contact Berkowitz and Hanna LLC today.
-Our attorneys are experienced not only in hospital malpractice claims, but also with personal injury claims such as car accident, medical malpractice, bariatric surgery malpractice, etc. Call today and schedule a free evaluation of your case.
+Our attorneys are experienced not only in hospital malpractice claims but also with personal injury claims such as car accidents, trucking accidents, motor vehicle accidents, medical malpractice, bariatric surgery malpractice, etc. Call today and schedule a free evaluation of your case.

 - Bridgeport Hospital Malpractice